Two passengers put in isolation for suspected coronavirus at Kolkata airport

 Both passengers were sent to Beliaghata ID Hospital, a Kolkata airport official said.

-Earlier, a passenger named Anita Oraon had also showed signs of fever during thermal scanning, Kolkata airport director Kaushik Bhattacharjee said.
+Earlier, a passenger named Anita Oraon had also shown signs of fever during thermal scanning, Kolkata airport director Kaushik Bhattacharjee said.

-Already two airlines which had direct flights between Kolkata and China have suspended their flights.
+Already two airlines that had direct flights between Kolkata and China have suspended their flights.
 Low-cost carrier IndiGo has temporarily suspended its flights between Kolkata and Guangzhou from February 6.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)